bitlani12/tothefuture/content/_index.md

 # services
 services:
-  - title: "It is the most advanced software development and it company."
+  - title: "Elevate Your Digital Presence with Unmatched Technological Prowess."
     content: "Our mission is to redefine possibilities through cutting-edge software development, leveraging the latest technologies to drive transformative outcomes for our clients.
 We aim to be the go-to partner for those seeking unparalleled expertise in the IT landscape."
     images:
       - "/images/service-slide-1.png"